History of Abkhazia: Post-war Abkhazia

+Russia to this day maintains a major military and economic presence in Abkhazia, and the relationship between the two has been described as asymmetrical, with Abkhazia being heavily dependent on Russia.
+Half of Abkhazia's budget comes from Russian funding (with most of financial aid coming in the form of loans), much of its state structure is integrated with Russia, it uses the Russian ruble, its foreign policy is coordinated with Russia, and a majority of its citizens have Russian passports as a result of Russia's passportization policy since early 2000s.
+Abkhazia has adopted Russian technical and commercial standards, and large part of its infrastructure is owned by Russian companies, with Russia heavily investing in the military infrastructure.
+The 2014 Treaty on Alliance and Strategic Partnership obliges Abkhazia to coordinate its foreign policy with Russia and merge the armed forces.

 On 27 May 2014, thousands of protesters, led by Raul Khajimba, rallied against Ankvab in Sukhumi, accusing him of "authoritarian" rule, inappropriate spending of Russian aid funds, and of failure to tackle corruption and economic problems, and demanded his resignation.
 One of the other issues that sparked the rebellion was Ankvab's relatively liberal citizenship policy (he allowed ethnic Georgians to register as voters and receive Abkhazian passports).
 Within hours, the protesters stormed the presidential headquarters and forced Ankvab to flee Sukhumi to a Russian military base in Gudauta.
 Ankvab denounced the events in Sukhumi as an "armed coup attempt" and refused to resign.
 The Russian government dispatched Vladimir Putin's aide Vladislav Surkov to mediate between the opposition and Ankvab's government.
 On 31 May, the Parliament of Abkhazia declared Ankvab "unable" to perform his presidential duties, appointed the parliamentary chairman Valery Bganba as an interim president and called snap presidential election for 24 August.
 On 1 June 2014, Ankvab stepped down as president.

 Raul Khajimba went on to win the 2019 Abkhazian presidential election, but this prompted protests and in January 2020 the Abkhazian Supreme Court annulled the results.
 Khajimba resigned the presidency on 12 January, and new elections were called for 22 March.
 Aslan Bzhania entered these elections and won with 59% of the vote, becoming the president of Abkhazia.

 The 2021 Abkhazia unrest was against Bzhania.